Mini Pumpkin Whoopie Pies with Chai Buttercream

 Anyways, I think I actually managed to will autumn into being because within a couple of days, the weather cooled down significantly and I got to eat these whoopie pies curled up on my couch while it rained outside.
 Just in time for spooky season, I used some kind of witchy powers to summon fall and one of my new favorite cookies ever.

-As a trained pastry chef, I’ve made hundreds of ridiculously good autumn treats like pumpkin pie cups and pumpkin spice cheesecake bites.
+As a trained pastry chef, I’ve made hundreds of ridiculously good autumn treats like pumpkin pie cups or these amazing pumpkin spice cheesecake bites.
 But these soft little cookies are a must-make if you’re in need of something pumpkin spice and everything nice.

 Long story short, if you’ve never had a whoopie pie, they’re a cookie sandwich made up of cake-like cookies (usually chocolate) with icing or marshmallow-y filling.
 I basically think of them as an inside-out-cupcake but maybe even better because they’re suuuper soft and pillowy and the cake-to-frosting ratio is way more on point.
 These were made for people who like frosting-less cake a.k.a. me.